 Instructions

-- To make the dumplings, place about 1 tbsp of the mixture in the center of a round dumpling wrapper.
+- Make the Dumplings: To make the dumplings, place about 1 tablespoon of the mixture in the center of a round dumpling wrapper.
 Lightly brush the outer edge of the wrapper with water.
 Pick up the wrapper and fold it in half around the filling.
 Press gently to seal.

 - To Freeze: Lightly flour each dumpling and lay flat on a large baking tray.
 Place in the freezer for 1 hour.
 Remove and place the dumplings in freezer bags.
 Do not thaw before cooking.